The development process

 Development includes building, renovating, demolishing, subdividing land, display of advertising or changing the use of a building or land.
 If you are considering development, you may need to lodge a Development Application (DA) with Council to seek consent to carry out this development.

-The following flowchart shows the major steps in the development process:
+This flowchart shows the major steps in the development process:

 The flowchart is a general guide only and does not cover every scenario.
 Processes may vary for some developments based on legislative requirements.

-Step 1: does your development need approval?
+Step 1: Does your development need approval?

 Once a dwelling is built, you can carry out some minor building works, like garden sheds or carports, without needing approval from Council.